-List of flood myths A Flood myth or deluge myth is a mythical story of a great flood usually sent by a deity or deities to destroy civilization as an act of divine retribution.
-Flood myths are common across a wide range of cultures. [ edit ] West Asia and Europe [ edit ] Ancient Near East
+List of flood myths The Flood myths or deluge myths are, taken collectively, stories surviving from human prehistory, of a great flood which has generally been taken as mythical.
+These legends depict global flooding, usually sent by a deity or deities to destroy civilization as an act of divine retribution.
+Flood stories are common across a wide range of cultures, extending back into prehistory.
+Below is a list of some flood stories from around the world and is in no way exhaustive.
+West Asia and Europe Ancient Near East

 Nanabozho Manabozho in the flood.
 (Illustration by R.C.
-Armour, from his book North American Indian Fairy Tales, Folklore and Legends, 1905) In Anishinaabe mythology, particularly among the Ojibwa, Nanabozho [nɐˌnɐbʊˈʒʊ] also known as Nanabush [ 1 ] is a spirit, and figures prominently in their storytelling, including the story of the world's creation.
+Armour, from his book North American Indian Fairy Tales, Folklore and Legends, 1905) In Anishinaabe mythology, particularly among the Ojibwa, Nanabozho [nɐˌnɐbʊˈʒʊ] also known as Nanabush is a spirit, and figures prominently in their storytelling, including the story of the world's creation.
 Nanabozho is the Ojibwe trickster figure and culture hero (these two archetypes are often combined into a single figure in First Nations mythologies).

 Noah's Ark Noah's Ark (1846), a painting by the American folk painter Edward Hicks

 "The Deluge", frontispiece to Gustave Doré's illustrated edition of the Bible.
 Based on the story of Noah's Ark, this shows humans and a tiger doomed by the flood futilely attempting to save their children and cubs.
 A flood myth or deluge myth is a symbolic narrative in which a great flood is sent by a deity, or deities, to destroy civilization in an act of divine retribution.
 Parallels are often drawn between the flood waters of these myths and the primeval waters found in certain creation myths, as the flood waters are described as a measure for the cleansing of humanity, in preparation for rebirth.
-Most flood myths also contain a culture hero , who strives to ensure this rebirth. [ 1 ] The flood myth motif is widespread among many cultures as seen in the Mesopotamian flood stories, the Puranas , Deucalion in Greek mythology , the Genesis flood narrative , and in the lore of the K'iche' and Maya peoples of Central America , and the Muisca people in South America .